Introduction

 format for the latest gadget!.
 For an ebook you will need a computer

-(yes most have them so thats OK) but you also should use a laser
+(yes most people have them so thats OK) but the ideal is to use a laser

 printer as you will need to print hard copies - inkjet printing runs

-when wet so avoid it if possible.
-So ebooks are possibly feasible as
+when wet so if possible avoid it in the bush.
+So ebooks are possibly

 most will be able to read them but disadvantages are lower quality